jacebenson/jace.pro/content/post/2019-10-06-faster-with-servicenow/index.md

 I feel like this should be searchable and isn't today.
 So I am making a post to share that content.

-There's a few things people should now to going fast.
+There's a few things people should know to going fast.
 All the shortcuts, and accessing your stuff.

 # List Management